maheshp2580/car_rental_management/README.md

 # Car Rental Management System

 ## Description
-Our product, named "Car Rental Management System," provides customers with superior vehicle rental experiences and assists rental service staff in managing their operations efficiently.
+Our product, named "Car Rental Management System," provides customers with vehicle rental experiences and assists rental service staff in managing their operations efficiently.

 ## Architecture
 Below is the architecture diagram of the Car Rental Management System: